amerdidit/imperative-programming/style.md

 * complex statement blocks should get commented.
 * for long control statements, leave a comment after the final `end` indicating the start and structure of the control statement.
 * do <u>not</u> add useless comments like `i := i + 1; {erhoehe i um 1}` that only repeat the code.
+* At important points in a code, the state of the program is described. for example: `{ At this point the field has been ... }`

+### Functions

+* **Every function hea should contain a short comment describing the task, and commenting on the parameters if needed**
+* each parameter is written on its own line.
+* A comment with the functions name is placed at the end of the function decleration
+* **The layout of the function conforms with the layout of the program**

 ### Miscelanious

 * No implicit type conversion if possible.
 * selfdefined datatypes should not be implicitly defined.
+* When chaining `if` statements, only the `else` statements shall be chained, if possible.
+* if a programming language offers different loop statements, use the ones appropreate for the situation.
+* **The loop counter is not minipulated inside of a `for` statement**